Having heard the buzz around Gillian Flynn’s Gone Girl, I knew I had to check out her previous books, starting with Sharp Objects.

 Her strained relationship with her overbearing mother, Adora, and the thirteen-year-old sister she never sees, Amma.

-She also treats Adora as her ‘baby doll’, despite Adora herself being a nasty little bitch who only wants to humiliate her friends.
+She also treats Amma as her ‘baby doll’, despite Amma herself being a nasty little bitch who only wants to humiliate her friends.

 Camille’s past consists of her cutting various words into her body to find a release from her struggles, mainly her mother.

 While uncovering the mysteries of the girls, Camille starts to notice similarities, not just between the girls, but between her and them.

 Could this be one of the keys to unlocking the truth behind the murders?

 Sharp Objects is an excellent introduction to Gillian Flynn’s work; a profoundly thought-provoking thriller that gets under your skin from the first few chapters.